 Once you have registered, you will receive an email to verify your email address.

 ResearcherID allows researchers to create an online profile to list their publications.
-Publications indexed in the Web of Science (WOS) are automatically imported and the publications imported from the WOS includes quotes.
+Publications indexed in the Web of Science (WOS) are automatically imported.
 ResearcherID allows linking to an ORCID iD.

 - arXiv Author ID: